Stanleyy03840/Stanleyy03840.github.io/tpt/Quiz1.md

 * Q37: Option D is correct because it first sets x equal to max, but then it moves on to the next if statement and changes y equal to max, which is incorrect.

-* Q49: Optio nD is correct because saving copies of most visited websites would not affect the lesser visited websites.
+* Q49: Option D is correct because saving copies of most visited websites would not affect the lesser visited websites.
 These websites would still be accessible by users.